-As we said before, we used this routine for a long time while we started playing the ukulele.
+As we said before, we used this ukulele practice routine for a long time while we started playing the instrument.
 The structure of the practice is what we really want you to pay attention to, because you can customize it quite a bit for your specific needs!

 Warm-Up Fingers – 1-2 Minutes

 This can be really simple or really complex, but we always